lholliger/bytebeam/README.md

 - [x] Expiry of uploads that are entirely within cache after a given time
 - [x] Better logging for client and server, a little less "de-buggy"
     - server is fairly verbose, client default is good.
-- [ ] Possibly go fully into wormhole territory and encrypt client side
-    - Possibly do it with a pre-shared secret since things tend to be one-direction
-        - is there an easy way to do key exchange without both people needing the client?
-    - Allow for decryption using built-in tools when downloading using openssl and curl
 - [x] Hold client state in some config instead of needing envionment variables for all usage
-    - also perhaps add a "beam config"
-    - needs cleanup
 - [x] Move server as a feature to remove unneeded features for those only using the client
 - [ ] Possibly do away with the "secret" so that one value is for upload and another is for download
     - could be confusing if there is more than one "token" per upload/download pair